Rot4tion/nextjs-discord-bot-template/README.md

 - `/animal_action` (Autocomplete)
 - `/modal_example` (Modal submit)
 - `/components_example` (Example all components interaction)
-- `/private_command` (Example private command, it not able to use and register to discord)
+- `/private_command` (Example disable command, it not able to use and register to discord)
 - `/test` (Developer permission)

 <!-- Or add NextBot to your own server with this link: